numenta/NAB/README.md

   - If it is flagged as an anomaly it is a False Positive
   - Otherwise it is a True Negative

-## TODO

-- Make note of best NuPIC tag to use
-- Code is duplicated between GEF and analyze_results - decide where it belongs
-- Two skyline algorithms use scipy code and are omitted, re-impliment
-    - grubbs requires use of the inverse survival function from SciPy
-    - ks_test requires ks_2samp
-- for AnomalyDetector remove outputDir and infer it from outputFile which should be a path
-- gef charts of run_anomaly output need to reflect the proper length of the probationary period
-- Remove results from AMI before creating final.
-- Move to CentOS AMI starting from stage 2
-- Data processing script
-  - verify input data format
-  - adjust transition period length
-  - expand acronyms?
-- Remove references to scalar in run_anomaly.py
-- rename model_params_rdse_94.json to model_params
-- Rescore transition period records as .5
-- Find out What happens if during suppression period a record is 0.5
-- Anomaly detection has to work in real time, but is evaluated in retrospect
-- make sure terms are aligned between readme and code